 Which Garmin smartwatch is the best?

-Even though Garmin offers you with a wide range of smartwatches to serve different purposes, hands down Garmin Fenix 6S Pro is their best product.
+Even though Garmin offers you a wide range of smartwatches to serve different purposes, hands down, Garmin Fenix 6S Pro is their best product.

 Even though the price is a bit high, but you will see it’s worth the quality.